California Motorcycle Laws Every Biker Should Know

 California’s Motorcycle Helmet Laws

-According to the California Motorcycle Handbook, all motorcycle riders must always wear a helmet.
+According to the California Motorcycle Handbook, all bike riders must always wear a helmet.
 This rule applies to all riders, regardless of age, and their passengers.
 Per the text of the relevant statute, the only exception to this rule is for riders and passengers in fully enclosed, three-wheeled motorcycles that are less than seven feet long, less than four feet long, and weigh less than 900 pounds.

-There are also specific requirements for what kinds of helmets motorcycle riders and passengers must wear.
+There are also specific requirements for what kinds of helmets bike riders and passengers must wear.
 According to California law, helmets must comply with federal safety standards.
 Look for a sticker inside a helmet to see if it meets these standards.

 Motorcycle Safety Equipment Requirements